sagefy/sagefy/docs/brand-outreach.md

   For more information, watch this [3 minute YouTube video](https://youtu.be/h9LD7GKtEa0).

+- **Mission**: Sagefy's mission is to remove all barriers to learning.
 - **Tags**: Education, Educational Service, Edtech, Online Education, Music Education, Open Source
 - **Founding**: April 1, 2013
 - **Overview video**: https://youtu.be/h9LD7GKtEa0